AWS Lambda#

 no

 Virtual namespace.
-This can be usefull to virtually group Lithops function workers.
+This can be useful to virtually group Lithops function workers.
 The functions deployed by lithops will be prefixed by this namespace.
 For example you can set it to differentiate between prod, dev and stage environments.

 aws_lambda